 So, what is the best way to vent?

-The most effective way to vent a stove is to do so outside.
+The most effective way to vent a stove top is to do so outside.
 Look for a range hood that can sufficiently exhaust outside the home.
 If your home does not have in-built ventilation, install one 24 to 30 inches above the stovetop.

-Ensure it spans the width of the stove and has a depth up to at least half of the front burners.
+For proper ventilation, ensure your vent hood spans the width of the stove and has a depth up to at least half of the front burners.
 Do not complicate the process by purchasing huge decorative mantel hoods.
 Most of the fans in these big mantel hoods are way too high to be effective.
 Range hoods are rated by how many cubic feet of air they remove per minute, so ensure they match your stove’s energy output.

 One important factor that most of us forget to do is change the filter.
 Remember to change the filter at least every 3 months if you cook often.
 Filters can be purchased at appliance stores and cost as little as $40 each.